Varna Necropolis: Burial rites

 There are crouched and straight inhumations.
 Some graves do not contain a skeleton, but grave gifts (cenotaphs).
 These symbolic (empty) graves are the richest in gold artifacts.
 Three thousand gold artifacts have been found, with a weight of approximately six kilograms.
 Grave 43 contained more gold than has been found in the entire rest of the world for that epoch.
 It was initially identified as the grave of a prince, but is now thought to be that of a smith.
 Three symbolic graves contained masks of unbaked clay.

 The findings showed that the Varna culture had trade relations with distant lands (possibly including the lower Volga and the Cyclades), perhaps exporting metal goods and salt from the Provadiya rock salt mine — Solnitsata.
 The copper ore used in the artifacts originated from a Sredna Gora mine near Stara Zagora, and Mediterranean Spondylus shells found in the graves may have served as primitive currency.

 The culture had sophisticated religious beliefs about afterlife and had developed hierarchical status differences.
-The site offers the oldest known burial evidence of an elite man (Marija Gimbutas claims that the end of the fifth millennium BC is the time that the development to male dominance began in Europe).
-The high status man buried with the most remarkable amount of gold held a war adze or mace and wore a gold penis sheath.
+The site offers the oldest known burial evidence of an elite man.
+(Marija Gimbutas claims that the end of the fifth millennium BC is the time that the development to male dominance began in Europe.)
+The high status man buried with the most remarkable amount of gold held a war adze or mace and wore a gold penis sheath or likely a belt tip made of gold.
 Bull-shaped gold platelets might also have venerated virility, instinctual force, and warfare.
-Gimbutas holds that the artifacts were made largely by local craftsmen.
+Gimbutas holds that the artifacts were made largely by local craftspeople.